lauramoon/data_str_algo_exercises/README.md

 ### Unit Tests

-All the other flies have their tests in separate files.
+All the other files have their tests in separate files.
 For me in VS Code, Pylance is unhappy with the imports, but they work for testing.

 Run `python -m unittest [filename]` to run the unit tests.
 Add `-v` before the filename for details.
 Leave out the filename to run all the test files at once.